 Method 2: Baiting

-Baiting rats typically involves using chemicals known as rodenticides with a sole intent to kill them.
-There are several forms of such poisons.
+Baiting rats typically involves using chemicals known as rodenticides with the sole intent to kill them.
+There are several forms of such poisons, which is one best way to kill rats.
 This includes single and multiple-dose baits.
 With single-dose baits, only one dose is necessary to kill a rat.
-While several doses of bait are necessary with multiple-dose rodenticides.
+At the same time, several doses of bait are necessary with multiple-dose rodenticides.
 Chemical baiting comes in handy when dealing with a large population of rats.

 - They are very toxic.